Cannabis in Serbia

 Cannabis in Serbia is illegal.
 Possession is punishable by a fine or by imprisonment of up to 3 years.
 Sale and transport are punishable by imprisonment from 3 to 12 years.
 Cultivation is punishable by imprisonment from 6 months to 5 years.
 Penalties are higher for organized crime.

 History

 In the 1700s, Italian farmers and hempseed strains were brought to Serbia, making hemp an important crop there until the 1900s.
 Hempseed was a traditional aphrodisiac, and wearing hemp fiber was said to enhance a man's sexual strength.

-The Kingdom of Yugoslavia ratified the International Opium Convention on 4 September 1929.
+The Kingdom of Yugoslavia ratified the Second International Opium Convention on 4 September 1929.
 The first law to sanction drug abuse was the Criminal Code of the Kingdom of Serbs, Croats and Slovenes passed on 27 January 1929 and which entered into force on 1 January 1930, which sets a prison sentence of up to 6 months for "serving" narcotic drugs in the section "Crimes against Public Health".